 If you're unsure about the dress code, make an educated guess.
 Opting for business casual or trending professional attire is almost always a safe choice.
 You can demonstrate your attention to detail and professionalism through your outfit.
 Plus, your attire can make a lasting impression on recruiters and show them that you're serious about the job.

 6. Check your phone

-7. Bash your former employer
+7. Speak negatively about your former employer

-8. Lie about your achievements
+8. Be dishonest about your achievements

 9. Ramble without direction